linapg/linapg/README.md

 👋 **Hi, I’m Lina**
-🎓 I'm a political scientist with a master studies in sociology
+🎓 I'm a political scientist with master studies in sociology
 📈 Currently experimenting with data analysis, specifically in the business intelligence field

 ✨ Languages and libraries: